 It is made up of two Archdeaconries (or regions), Liverpool and Warrington, with a total of fifteen Deaneries (or sub-regions) distributed between them, and each Deanery is responsible for supporting and coordinating a smaller group of parishes within its boundaries.

-There are 255 Churches, comprising around 230 parishes; 59 of which are within the 10% most deprived communities of the country.
-The Diocese has around 280 clergy (c.
-225 stipendiary) and almost 300 licensed Readers, with a further 60 in training.
+There are 255 churches, comprising around 230 parishes; 59 of which are within the 10% most deprived communities of the country.
+The Diocese has around 280 clergy (about 225 stipendiary) and almost 300 licensed Readers, with a further 60 in training.